crizzy9/.dotfiles/SHORTCUTS.md

 Space + c n - Split / Condense code block using ts-node-action and treesitter

 ## text objects
+### move to keymapings. might work to extend visual selection
+]m - move to next function
+[m - move to previous function
+]] - move to next class
+[[ - move to previous class
+]s - move to next scope item
+<leader>a - swap current parameter with next
+<leader>A - swap current parameter with previous
 p - paragraph

 ## visual selection bindings - start with v